 Check your credit score for free using one of the three main credit reference agencies in the UK: Experian, Equifax or TransUnion.

-For example, you can check your credit score for free using CredAbility, who work in partnership with Equifax.
+For example, you can check your credit score for free using our member-only platform, CredAbility, which works in partnership with Equifax.

 You can check your file as many times are you like without it affecting your credit score.
 Always be vigilant and make sure your lenders update any errors.
 Mismatched or out-of-date details can reduce your credit score.